Woolfrey/woolfrey.github.io/_posts/25-06-04-linear-feedback-control.md

 	<em> Forward kinematics is the method of computing the endpoint pose of a chain given the joint positions. </em>
 </p>

 We want the endpoint pose to converge on some desired value $\mathbf{x}_d$.
-To do this we follow the same 3 step process:
+To do this we follow the same 3 step process.

-1. Define the error:
+1 Define the error:

 $$
 	\boldsymbol{\epsilon} = \mathbf{x}_d - \mathbf{f}(\mathbf{q}). \tag{18}
 $$

-2. Differentiate with respect to time:
+2 Differentiate with respect to time:

 $$
 	\dot{\boldsymbol{\epsilon}} = \dot{\mathbf{x}}_d - \underbrace{\left(\partial\mathbf{f}/\partial\mathbf{q}\right)}_{\mathbf{J}(\mathbf{q})}\dot{\mathbf{q}}. \tag{19}
 $$

-3. Equate the error and solve for the joint velocity $\mathbf{\dot{q}}$:
+3 Equate the error and solve for the joint velocity $\mathbf{\dot{q}}$:

 $$
 \begin{align}